KiuaAA/X/README.md

 # X
-Why we should write here that's nor important...
+Why we should write here that's not important...
 Right?